MasterChef Malaysia: Top 10 Finalist

 Izyan Hani (Izyan) (25 years old) is from Kuala Lumpur.
 Izyan is a graduate in Geology from a university in Canada.
 She loves kayaking and has worked on an oil rig prior to joining the competition.
 Among her favourite dishes are 'mac and cheese with chicken' and 'chicken roulade'.
 Izyan was announced as the winner on 1 December 2012 after competing with Ah Hong and Along in the season finale.

-Ngui Yeong Hong (Ah Hong) (29 years old) is from Sarawak.
-He was the only Tiong Hoa participant in the season.
+Ngui Yeang Hong (Ah Hong) (29 years old) is from Sarawak.
+He was the only Chinese participant in the season.
 He was a native of Sarawak has lived in Cardiff, United Kingdom for 7 years.
 This makes Ah Hong able to cook western dishes well.
 Ah Hong recently resigned as an architect in a firm wanted to further his ambitions in the culinary field.
 Ah Hong is the most underdog contestant of the season and the underdogness won the judges heart.
 Ah Hong was announced as the runner up on 1 December 2012.

 Muhd Fazrul Nizam (Along) (18 years old) is from Kuala Lumpur.
 He is a taekwondo player in school and has represented the school at the national level.
 This young man may be deemed versatility of being able to do variety of jobs such as mechanics and fishing, he is also able to handle a knife properly.
 Along learned a lot about cooking from his mother and considers his mother as an idol in the culinary field, he wanted to prove that men like him are also able to cook with a nice par with the women out there.
 He was eliminated on episode 23 and returned to the competition in episode 51 along with Hafiz for having accumulated of the highest average score for his dish.
 He made it to final and came in third place.